yuyoyuppe/PowerToys/README.md

 ## Build Prerequisites
  * Windows 10 1803 (build 10.0.17134.0) or above in order to build and run PowerToys.
- * Visual Studio 2017 Community version 15.9.12 or higher, with the 'Desktop Development with C++' component and the Windows 10 SDK version 10.0.17763.0.
+ * Visual Studio 2019 Community edition or higher, with the 'Desktop Development with C++' component and the Windows 10 SDK version 10.0.18362.0 or higher.

 ## Building the Code
  * Open `powertoys.sln` in Visual Studio, in the `Solutions Configuration` drop-down menu select `Release` or `Debug`, from the `Build` menu choose `Build Solution`.